 Finding the best sports bra for running can seem like an impossible task with seemingly endless options.
 Anyone who has gone bra shopping can attest that finding a bra for everyday wear is frustrating on its own, but finding the right sports bra for running can take that experience to another level.

 Our bodies are incredibly diverse, and no one-size-fits-all bra exists for our various shapes, sizes, and activities.
 We may have come a long way from the original Jogbra, but sports bra design is far from perfect.
 An ill-fitting sports bra can lead to a miserable day on the run: sore back, chafed sides, sweaty ribs, and immense frustration trying to get it off.
-Sometimes, different bras will be needed for different seasons, weather, and activities.
+Sometimes, you’ll need different bras depending on seasons, weather, and activities.

 We created this guide so that we could do some of the legwork for you.
-We researched some 120 bras, tested half of them on various body types, and came up with this list of the best sports bras for running available today.
+We researched 120 bras, tested half of them on various body types, and came up with this list of the best sports bras for running available today.
 It was hard to narrow down to this list simply because we are so different in our shape and preferences!
-The Athleta Ultimate Bra topped our list for its wide range of sizes, style, and lightweight and supportive design.
-The Oiselle Hi Twenty Bra and Falke Madison Low Support Sport Bra were close runner-ups.
+The Athleta Ultimate Bra topped our list for its wide range of sizes, styles, and lightweight and supportive design.
+If you’re looking for a bra that can carry your phone or keys easily, try the rabbit UtiliBra-vo Sports Bra.
+And if you’re looking for a high level of support, consider the Brooks Racerback 2.0 Sports Bra.

 For more background information on sports bras for running, see our buying advice, testing methodology, and frequently asked questions below the picks.